 After signing the property deeds, the Notary stays with the original documents for a few days.
 During this time the property is appropriately registered in Land Registry.
 The property deed transfer process is very straightforward.
-However, the process can be delayed in some cases due to non-compliance with relevant regulations, permits, licenses, charges, and taxes.
+However, the in some cases it may take a longer process due to non-compliance with relevant regulations, permits, licenses, charges, and taxes.
 In case you lose your Escritura copy, you can request another one from the Notary, which typically takes a few days.

 Updating Spanish property deeds

 Whether you are a local or foreigner owning property in Spain, it’s critical to make sure that your property deeds are accurate.
 The description of your property registered at the Spanish land registry should match the actual nature of the property on the ground.
 When buying or preparing to sell your property, you should do proper due diligence.
 Confirm the registration of the actual property on the ground.
 This is properly done with the help of a lawyer.

 After some time, extensions and changes to a property can mean that the relevant deeds are outdated.
 The property deed update process entails four items: Services of an architect, services of an asesoria, a Town Hall visit and a trip to the Notary office.